zshi-redhat/travis-sriov-network-device-plugin/README.md

   - Allocation of SRIOV VF to a pod

-  - Storing of VF Information to Pod Information

-- CNI Shim

-  - Establish gRPC communication with device plugin

-  - Retrieve VF information for a pod from device plugin using gRPC

-  - Passing retrieved information from device plugin to SRIOV CNI
+  - Update Pod annotations field with DeviceIDs passed from kubelet

 - SRIOV CNI

-  -  On Cmd Add, using information passed from CNI Shim plumb allocated SRIOV VF to the pods network namespace
+  -  On Cmd Add, try to retrieve DeviceIDs information from pod annotations field via kubernetes Pod API call

-  - On Cmd Del, release VF from the pods network namespace

 This implementation follows the directions of [this proposal document](https://docs.google.com/document/d/1Ewe9Of84GkP0b2Q2PC0y9RVZNkN2WeVEagX9m99Nrzc/).
 ## Prerequisites
 There are list of items should be required before installing the SRIOV Network device plugin
  1. SRIOV NICs - (Tested with Intel NIC, should support all the NICs)
- 2. Intel SRIOV CNI - v0.3 Alpha
+ 2. SRIOV CNI - (github.com/zshi-redhat/sriov-cni)
- 3. Kubernetes version - 1.10 (with patch applied included in [`patches/`]() )
+ 3. Kubernetes version - 1.10 or higher
  4. Meta plugin - Multus v2.0
- 5. Enable `--feature-gates=DevicePlugins=True` in the Kubelet
+ 5. Enable `--feature-gates=DevicePlugins=True` in the Kubelet (should be enabled by default)

 Make sure to implement the steps described in [Quick Start](#quick-start) for Kubernetes cluster to support multi network.
 SRIOV network device plugin is a collective plugin model to work with device plugin, Meta-plugin and SRIOV CNI plugin.
 ### Supported SRIOV NICs